A Large-Area Optical Time Projection Chamber for Hard X-ray Polarimetry with Directional Imaging of Low-Energy Electron

-A $^{90}$Sr source is positioned between field-cage rings at the center of the drift gap, about 12 mm from the active volume, and a tungsten collimator (with 1 mm radius and 1 mm thickness) helps to focus the emitted electron directions.
-Energy calibration is performed with X-rays from $^{55}$Fe (5.9 keV) and $^{109}$Cd (22 keV and 80 keV) radioactive sources, and fitting the prototype response in terms of integrated pixel counts over the reconstructed track as a function of the absorbed nominal X-ray energy.
+Before irradiating the detector with a polarized source, we first aimed to evaluate its capability to reconstruct the direction of tens-keV electrons in a gas mixture suitable for space-based operation.
+The final pressure, geometrical configuration, and overall design will be determined at a later stage through Monte Carlo simulations validated by comparison with experimental data.
+To generate electrons in the tens-of-keV range, we used a $\beta$-emitting radioactive source consisting of a ${}^{90}\mathrm{Sr}$ nuclide with an activity of $10~\mu\mathrm{Ci}$.
+This isotope undergoes $\beta$-decay, emitting electrons with a maximum energy of $546~\mathrm{keV}$.
+Its daughter nucleus, ${}^{90}\mathrm{Y}$, also undergoes $\beta$-decay, producing a second, higher-energy electron with a maximum energy of $2.28~\mathrm{MeV}$.
+The $^{90}$Sr source is positioned between field-cage rings at the center of the drift gap, about 12 mm from the active volume, and a tungsten collimator (with 1 mm radius and 1 mm thickness) helps to select the emitted electron directions.
+Energy calibration is performed using a $^{109}$Cd calibration source emetting X-rays of know energies (22 keV, 25 keV and 88 keV) and using an $^{55}$Fe source (5.89 keV and 6.4 keV).
+We calibrated the prototype by fitting the integrated pixel counts along each reconstructed track as a function of the nominal absorbed X-ray energy.
 The Orca Fusion sCMOS images are collected by a custom DAQ software based on MIDAS in free running mode and with 0.3 s exposure for $^{90}$Sr and $^{55}$Fe and 0.22 s for $^{109}$Cd (due to the higher source activity).